-Free radicals are chemical species possessing an unpaired electron, meaning they are a half of a molecule.
-This is inherently unstable and they rabidly look to grab another electron off of neighboring chemicals.
-In the process, they damage things - like components of precious skin structures including mitochondria, DNA, RNA, fibroblasts etc. Your skin has repair mechanisms but these are easily exhausted.
+In the process of grabbing an electron, free radicals damage the thing that they grabbed it from - like components of precious skin structures including mitochondria, DNA, RNA, fibroblasts etc. Your skin has repair mechanisms but these are easily exhausted.
 Your skin also has an antioxidant reserve to fight free radicals, but this reserve is depleted after 10-40 minutes of UV ray exposure depending on your skin type.

 What causes free radicals in the skin?

 It is estimated that 80% of skin free radicals come from UV sun exposure.
 They also form from stressors such as poor nutrition, physical and psychological stress, overeating, alcohol intake and environmental pollution.
 They are produced as part of normal physiologic processes too.

 How do you fight free radicals in your skin?

 The unstable free radicals are neutralized by your skin's antioxidant reserve.
 When free radical formation exceeds your antioxidants, damage happens.
 Your skin gets its antioxidants mostly from your diet - hopefully!
 We now have topical antioxidants that have been shown to help too.

 How do you get more antioxidants into your skin to fight skin aging and damage?

 Replenish your antioxidant supply daily to fight free radical health and complexion damage with a healthy diet rich in fresh fruits and veggies.
 Load your skin with more than you can supply from your diet using antioxidant-rich skin care products.

 What are the best skin care antioxidants for your skin?